 We wrote an article in 2016 about how long is long term.
 Much has changed since then.
-No one really saw 2020 turning out to be the way it is.
+No one really saw 2020 turning out to be the way it did.
 However, in investing having some idea of what the future is likely to look like is important to a certain extent.

 This is especially so as every experienced investment professional says that equity investing requires a fairly long term view.
 So how long is the long term really and how does this affect your investment behaviour?

 The short answer is that the long term is decided by the behaviour of equity according to past data.
 Two points come forth when we look at the history of equities (in the form of the Sensex) from 1988 to 2020.

 i) The longer you held on to equity, the higher the probability of beating inflation

 ii) Following from the above, the probability of loss falls with time.
 While it never disappears it is quite low once you cross the 6-year mark.
 If we look at even longer horizons the probability is quite likely to drop to zero.